TyrelN/penelope/README.md

 ## Roadmap for Version 2.0
 There are some fundamental improvements planned for 2.0 of Penelope, primarily involving the Notes and References tabs:

-- [ ] utilize the [Unsplash API](https://source.unsplash.com/) for timed reference drawings and searching up images with queries
+- [ ] utilize the [Unsplash API](https://source.unsplash.com/) for timed reference drawings and querying images which can then be multi-selected for a mini-moodboard view.
 - [ ] allow notes to be filtered by date (entries before or after a date, or on a certain date)
 - [ ] color-code note entries (by some quantifiable metric such as day of the month)
 - [ ] allow swiping to delete items in the To-do and Notes tabs